 How Long Should We Plan on Spending at Seven Magic Mountains?

-On our tours we allot 30 minutes, and you probably wouldn’t want to spend over 1 hour at Seven Magic Mountains.
+On our tours we allot 30 minutes, and you probably wouldn't want to spend more than 1 hour at Seven Magic Mountains.

 Are There Bathrooms at Seven Magic Mountains?